project-oak/oak/oak_enclave_runtime_support/README.md

 Runtime support library for applications built for Oak Restricted Kernel.

-For now, the runtime support library only sets up the global heap allocator.
+For now, the runtime support library provides a global heap allocator.